A Complete Guide to Administering Sodium Hypochlorite Solution to Ensure Your Pool’s Health

 Tips on How to Use Sodium Hypochlorite in Your Pool

-• Keep a close eye on how much you are adding, if it’s too much or too little.
+- Keep a close eye on how much you are adding, and if it’s too much or too little.
 Calculate again before adding until it matches the size of your pool.

-• Always clean your filter after you’ve added sodium hypochlorite in your pool because you don’t want to contaminate your equipment or release any pool chemicals into the air.
+- Always clean your filter after you’ve added sodium hypochlorite to your pool because you don’t want to contaminate your equipment or release any pool chemicals into the air.

 You may want to think of using sodium hypochlorite because it’s inexpensive and will help kill germs and bacteria in your pool water.